Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Quantum feedback

-We note that we are not sending a message backward in time.
+We also note that we are not sending a message backward in time.
 Each of the bits that specify the outcome of Bob's measurement is independently and randomly selected.
-We are just ascribing part of these selections to Alice's rather than Bob's measurement.
-What extends non locally in time is only the correlation between the outcome of measuring $\hat{B}$ in state (\ref{in}) and that of measuring $\hat{A}$ in state (\ref{out}).
+We are just ascribing half of these random selections to Alice's rather than Bob's measurement.

-By the way, this kind of\textit{ }retrocausation is sometimes invoked to explain EPR non-locality, but mostly as a curiosity because it is believed to be of no consequence.
-It has no consequences also in the representation of the quantum algorithm with respect to Bob and any external observer.
-To them, it leaves the input state of the algorithm -- state (\ref{desired}) --\ unaltered.
-It just tells that, say, the left digit of the number of the drawer with the ball $01$ has been randomly selected by Bob's measurement and the right digit by Alice's measurement -- in fact an inconsequential thing.